upkie/palimpsest/README.md

 std::cout << world_bis << std::endl;
 ```

-While one-time serialization to a file can be useful, dictionaries are more generally meant to be [serialized to bytes](#serialization-to-bytes) for transmission over your preferred medium (TCP connection, memory-mapped files, transcontinental telegraph line, …).
+Dictionaries can also be [serialized to bytes](#serialization-to-bytes) for transmission over TCP, memory-mapped files, telegraph lines, …

 ## Features and non-features

-All design decisions have their pros and cons, and the ones in _palimpsest_ are rooted in the robotics applications that prompted its development.
+All design decisions have their pros and cons.
 Take a look at the features and non-features below to decide if it is also a fit for _your_ use case.

+The two main assumptions in _palimpsest_ dictionaries are that:

+* **Keys** are strings.
+* **Values** hold either a sub-dictionary or a type that can be unambiguously serialized.

 ### Features